 Q: So what were they trying to figure out?

 A: With everything happening on Wall Street that week, the network and database teams were under the gun.
 The last thing they needed was to have to explain a slow-down to the higher-ups.
 Remember, ExtraHop measures network round trip time by looking at actual data in flight—we don't use weak sauce like ping or sampling—so we could tell definitively whether this volume of database transactions was having an impact.
-The great news was that we could clearly see in Reveal(x) that the network was behaving at a consistent pattern at the time the database transaction volume tripled.
+The great news was that we could clearly see, by using a dashboard to analyze metrics, that the network was behaving at a consistent pattern at the time the database transaction volume tripled.
 Put another way, there was no correlation between transaction volume and network latency.
 So far, so good.

 Q: Great, so everything looks good.
 Was there anything interesting?